Hackensack Immigration Lawyer Helping you Navigate the Adjustment of Status Process

 Adjustment of status (AOS) is the immigration process an individual can use to apply for Lawful Permanent Resident (LPR) status while present in the United States.
-For individuals outside the United States, they must apply for LPR status through the consular process.
-Individuals may be ineligible to adjust status if they entered the United States without authorization.
+For individuals outside the United States, they must apply for LPR status through the consular process; it is important to note the difference between these two processes, as only one of them may be applied for at a time.
+Additional information regarding consular processing is available on its own page.

-Individuals To be eligible for adjustment of status, the individual must first be eligible for one the LPR or “Green Card” categories through.
+To be eligible for adjustment of status, the individual must first be eligible for one of the LPR or “Green Card” categories through one of the following:

 - Refugee or asylee status